netzliteratur/swdb/README.md

 A corpus of example files is processed with FIDO (http://openpreservation.org/technology/products/fido/) to determine the PUID.
 In a second step the files are rendered/opened/processed/edited on different operating systems with the listed software products.
 If it succeeds, the quality is rated.
 For more information see the comment section in swdb.xml

-As swdb pursues a generalized approach, the lowest quality value determines the quality value of identical file types in identical environments
+As swdb pursues a generalized approach, the lowest quality value determines the quality value of identical file types in identical environments.